MRU-COMP2511-F2024/a2-responsiveness-and-accessibility-mayseden/README.md

 Manual
 	We identified images which had the same text for alternative text and title.
 There were images that did not have a comprehensive explanation on what the image contained.
-	We also identified colours that were did not stand out due to lack of contrast.
+	We also identified colours that were did not stand out due to lack of contrast,which made text difficult to read

 Automated
 	The website identified where there a lack of and possible heading.
-It detected redundent issues like links.
+It detected redundant issues like links and a layout table as well

 # What kinds of changes did you have to make (I do not want a list here).
 Generalize the types of issues that you created when building your website, and then the general type of changes that you made to resolve those issues.

-	We added new elements like header and improve on the description of attributes.
-We also swapped for better display option like higher contrast of colour for clear view.
+To address the identified issues, We added new elements like header and improve on the description of attributes.
+We also swapped for better display option like higher contrast of colour for clear view by using the colour black to ensure that text is legible against its background.

-	We kept the "redundent" links on page 1 as we wanted to implement a link that goes directly to a specific area on another page but were unable to do so.
+	We kept the "redundant" links on page 1 as we wanted to implement a link that goes directly to a specific area on another page but were unable to do so.

 # How do these accessibility changes connect with the Gestalt principles we discussed earlier this semester?